Desperate10/Task_abon/README.md

 ## 🚀 About Me
 Hi, my name is Yevhenii.
-I'm 28.
-I'm an developer from Poltava, Ukraine.
+I'm 28 years old developer from Poltava, Ukraine.
 Currently working in PoltavaOblEnergo.
 For the last couple of years, I've been mainly developing apps for Android.
 And I'm currently looking for a job in this field.
 If you need a good developer, with a desire to improve and learn - write to any communication channel.
 Don't forget to check out the resume at the link below.
 Thank you for your attention

 ![image](https://user-images.githubusercontent.com/25912592/201657532-5fd6c065-f700-476b-a5df-708fcbae86c5.png) [Desperate10](https://t.me/Desperate10)